Boffyz/Bootlogos-for-A135F/README.md

 ## Important Distinctions

-1. This project targets the <b>bootlogo<b/> that plays after the bootlogo, during the Android system startup.
+1. This project targets the **bootlogo** that plays after the bootlogo, during the Android system startup.
 2. They are not for samsung phones with stock (rooted) oneui as their os

-> [!TIP]
-> if you're looking for samsung .qmg bootanimations, go to https://github.com/John0n1/SMbootFX

 ## How It Works